penumbra1/expensify/README.md

 ---

-Used the latest version of webpack and broke the config into 3 files.
-Thanks to the new automatic _DefinePlugin_, production sourcemap got much lighter (2.12Mb vs. 4.71Mb).
+Used the latest version of webpack to make use of automatic _DefinePlugin_ in production and drop bundle size.
+Production sourcemap also got much lighter (2.12Mb vs. 4.71Mb).

+Separated config into 3 files merged with _webpack-merge_.

 ---

-Switched to newer mini-css-extract-plugin: see [issue](https://github.com/webpack-contrib/extract-text-webpack-plugin/issues/749).
-Separated CSS into styles.css in production but kept it in bundle.js in development for hot reloading.
+Switched to newer _mini-css-extract-plugin_: see [issue](https://github.com/webpack-contrib/extract-text-webpack-plugin/issues/749).
+Separated CSS into _styles.css_ in production but kept it in _bundle.js_ in development for hot reloading.